streamlit/docs/content/kb/using-streamlit/buttons.md

 #### A slight problem

 In this example, we access `st.session_state.name` both before and after the button which modifies it.
-When a button is clicked, you will see that the info written before the button lags behind the info written after the button.
+When a button is clicked, the info displayed before the button lags behind the info written after the button.
+When the page reloads from the button click, the data in `st.session_state` accessed before the button has not been updated.
+When the button function is executed, that is when the conditional code is executed to update `st.session_state`, which is reflected after the button.

 ```python
 import streamlit as st